-Secured as it relates to the overboard discharge valve for a marine sanitation device: locked, tagged, wire-tied, zip-tied or chained in the closed position.
+Secured as it relates to the overboard discharge valve for a marine sanitation device: locked, wiretied, zip-tied or chained in the closed position.
 Locking the head door does not satisfy as being secured.

 Tonnage a measurement used for documenting vessels.